mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 version="NRSVUE"
 %}

 The bolded part is found in Greek manuscripts (though not all of them), but is absent in the Aramaic and Hebrew.
-See my study on [whether the NT was written in Greek](/was-the-new-testament-really-written-in-greek/).
+See my study on {% include study-link.html url="/was-the-new-testament-really-written-in-greek/" text="whether the NT was written in Greek" %}.

 ---